 A member of the Student Union is also a member of one of the branches.
-NTK has eight branches, they are:
+NTK has eight sections, they are:

 - PhD – Postgraduate section

-A list of all branches (and which you belong to) can be found here.
+A list of all sections (and which you belong to) can be found here.

 The Student Union Council

 NTK’s operations is governed by the Student Union Council which consists of 23 members representing the sections.
-How many representatives each section have depend on the size of the sections.
+How many representatives each section has depends on the size of their section.
 Each section is guaranteed at least one representative.
 The Student Union Council is the highest decision-making body of the student union.

 Student union board

-The student union board consists of six chairmen: chairman of the Student Union Council, vice chairman of the Student Union Council, head of corporate relations, head of social matters, head of educational matters and student representative.
-The Student Union Board carry out the decisions made by the Student Union Council and run the student union’s daily work.
+The Student Union Board carries out the decisions made by the Student Union Council and take care of the student union’s daily work.
+The student union board consists of six board members: chairman of the Student Union Council, vice chairman of the Student Union Council, head of corporate relations, head of social matters, head of educational matters and student representative.

 What is a student union?

-Other common areas within student unions are corporate relations, internationalization and equality and diversity matters.
-A lot of work is put into arranging social functions for the students, often pub and party events but also sport activities, student media and student receptions for new students.
-Before the universities was made responsible for student health services a lot of student unions had this responsibility.
-At some places the student unions still perform student health services.
+Other common areas within student unions are corporate relations, internationalization, equality and diversity.
+A lot of work is put into arranging social functions for the students, often pub and party events but also sport activities and student receptions for new students.
+Before the universities were made responsible for student health services a lot of student unions had this responsibility.
+At some places the student unions still take care of student health services.